divramod/dm-npm/README.md

 8. add test directory
 9. add bin directory
   * the binary file for global usage
-  * this one is important. adds the following aliase, you can use from command line
+  * this one is important. adds the following alias, you can use from command line
     * `fooBar # runs your module`
     * `fb # alias for fooBar`
     * `gfb # cd into your module`